xtruder/notes/teamculture.md

 and engage these people to do things together.
 Encourage them go climbing, let them go to a party, let them hack 3d printers, let them just chill.
 This will be best time spent and will accelerate your productivity greatly.

+## Engineering process

+Enginerring process is not just about how engineers deliver a product that would be created and work efficiently, but also what they learn, how they share and reuse knowledge and how it benefits the future of the whole company.
+It's much more as just delivering MVP, that is usefull for one use case, but does not benefit company as a whole.

+### Knowledge gap

+In company you will usually have engineers with various level of knowledge, some will be juniors, middle and senior engineers.
+Not everyone can deliver and develop any kind of tasks and junior engineers will do simple tasks, while seniors will do harder ones.
+The most important point is that code quality should not be affected greatly.
+This might seem contradictory at first, but knowledge sharing, work reviews and comments will make this happen.

+#### Knowledge sharing

+It's important for engineers to share knowledge with those who need to know more.
+This should be baked into team culture.
+Engineers can use various medium for knowledge sharing, like writing it, having presentations or just having tendency to ask around what problem others have.
+Up to 20% of the work should be just dedicated helping others, and it should be a priority right after critical tasks.
+This behaviour should be rewarded and encouraged.
+It's imporant to note, that knowledge sharing should be also as efficient as possible.
+Writing it down or having (possibly recorded) presentations, will shorten the time one has to describe same things all over again, and for any given question one can just share a pre-written document like this one.
+It's also usefull to have a collection material, like books, links, and other, that you can share with coworkers.

+#### Work review

+Every work done should be reviewed by other coworkers that are able to review particular work done.
+Besides sharing the knowledge it's the only way how to improve yourself and others.
+For software engineers code reviews are a standard process.
+Work reviews should be as strict as possible.
+While it should be agreed on, which work should be fixed, it does not ease work review process.
+Mistakes or bad practices should not be repeated, and work review will help with that.

+Work reviews should be also done for senior engineers.
+While it might seem that these people know everything, it's usually because of their wide knowledge or laziness, that they forget many imporant things.
+The other benefit of doing work reviews from less experienced coworkers is that they will learn new things, and ask questions.
+This process benefits both sides.

 ## Transaparency